NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script prints effective username of current user
+this scripts prints all the groups the current user is in